 Shaanxi Province has one of the longest and richest culinary histories in China, dating back more than 2,000 years ago.
 Shaanxi cuisine prefers wheat over rice in terms of its staple foods.
 When it comes to noodles, Shaanxi style is wider and thicker than noodles from other regions.
 Flavours are complex and strong, while the sugar plays a sparing role in Shaanxi dishes.
 Read more about Xi'an Food and Restaurants.

-Plan your holiday and there is something you should pay attention to avoid unnecessary problems when you travel to Xi'an.
+You should be very careful when you plan to visit to Xian city.
+During your visit to Xian you should pay attention to avoid unnecessary tactics when you travel to Xian.
 Here we prepare Xi'an Travel Tips for you.

 Xi'an has a temperate climate that is influenced by the East Asian monsoon, situated on the borderline between a semi-arid climate and humid subtropical climate.
 The Weihe River Basin is hot and humid in summer, cold and dry in winter, and dry in spring and autumn.
 The annual precipitation is mostly from July to late October.
 It snows occasionally falls in winter but rarely settles for long.
 Dust storms often occur during March and April as the city rapidly warms up.
 Summer months also experience frequent but short thunderstorms.
 The monthly 24-hour average temperature ranges from around the freezing mark in January to 27.0 °C in July, with an annual mean of 14.08 °C. With monthly percent possible sunshine ranging from 31 percent in December to 47 percent in August, the city receives 1,536 hours of bright sunshine annually.
 Best Time to Visit Xi'an.